pytorch/rfcs/RFC-0028_PyTorch-DirectML.md

 The registration for DirectML supported operators is performed using the torchgen/gen_backend_stubs.py utility.
 The resulting generated registrations are built into the backend using the torch.utils.cppextension (https://pytorch.org/tutorials/advanced/cpp_extension.html).
 Currently 330 operators have been implemented in our pre-releases.
-See the “Currently supported operators” section for more information about current support.
-See the “Release Plan” section for the roadmap to reaching 100% operator compliance.

 ### Device Enumeration
 Since DirectML works on a wide spectrum of hardware, we will also offer enumeration APIs to help users pick the appropriate device for training.